ietf-wg-cellar/matroska-specification/chapters.md

 play those Chapters in their stored order from the timestamp marked in the `ChapterTimeStart Element` to the timestamp marked in to `ChapterTimeEnd Element`.

-If the `EditionFlagOrdered Flag` evaluates to "0", `Simple Chapters` are used and only the `ChapterTimeStart` of a `Chapter` is used as chapter mark to jump to the predefined point in the timeline.
+If the `EditionFlagOrdered` flag evaluates to "0", `Simple Chapters` are used and only the `ChapterTimeStart` of a `Chapter` is used as chapter mark to jump to the predefined point in the timeline.
 With `Simple Chapters`, a `Matroska Player` **MUST** ignore certain `Chapter Elements`.
 In that case, these elements are informational only.